phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

 - Good idea from a **core reader engagement** point of view
 - **Without backend**
-        - **Content**: often solved via "**edit this page**" links that lead to the **page source on GitHub**, where users can propose changes via the established PR request process
+    - **Content** often solved via "**edit this page**" links that lead to the **page source on GitHub**, where users can propose changes via the established PR request process
     - For **commenting**
         - The popular [Disqus](https://disqus.com/) sadly comes with additional privacy protection baggage, a Disqus or Facebook/Google/Twitter login as well as ads in the free version
         - [Giscus](https://giscus.app/) is the most popular **cost and ad-free** solution and also **easy to integrate** (especially if the site repo is also on GitHub) via a **simple script snippet**, though requires and only works with a GitHub login (which might be a non-issue for a technical audience)
 - SSG sites **with backend or CMS** might even offer plugins for e.g. line specific user commenting

 #### Analytics